-Analytics is a very flexible reporting tool that allows you to run field-level reports on the existing data in your Novatus database, as well as create report fields that are designed to perform a calculation on a single field or define the relationship between two fields.
+Analytics is a flexible reporting tool that allows you to run field-level reports on stored information, as well as create report fields that perform a calculation on a single field or perform a computation using two fields.
 The fields in a column can also have functions run against them, such as aggregating the values to display a sum, average, minimum, or maximum value, as well as performing a count of the total number of records in a field or a distinct count of the total number of unique records.

 An Analytics Report can be created so that data is displayed in columns of information, or in rows of information.
 You can also create cross-tab reports where data is displayed in both columns and rows.
 However, cross tab reports require at least one aggregated field to properly display information.

 The steps in building a report include: